uioreanu/getdata-030-Course-Project/CodeBook.md

 date:   2015-07-21

-###a code book that describes the variables, the data, and any transformations or work that you performed to clean up the data
+###Code Book describing the variables, the data, and any transformations or work performed to clean up the data

 The raw data is loaded from the data directories, merged into one dataset, from this dataset the columns containing mean and standard deviation values are extracted, normalised and the result is written to a tidy dataset file.

+The main variables are:

+1. features, a large 44.1 Mb aggregated dataset created from the input files
+2. subSet, a subset of features with only the mean and std columns
+3. tidySet, the output tidy dataset aggregating subSet

 First step, cleaning up the environment and check if the data directory is present